Upcoming events

 Greater Ocala community, consider becoming a SPONSOR

-organizing and hosting events like the High School Jamboree and the Dueling Doubles Tournament; as well as mentoring and supporting Junior Team Tennis.
+organizing and hosting events like the High School Jamboree,

 OTA members also sponsor Adult Beginners by volunteering as ‘Tennis Ambassadors’